 3. After minimizing the reflected power, leave the "AUTO/MANUAL"switch in the manual (down) position.
 Switching it back to the automatic position may increase the reflected power.
 After your process has run to completion, make sure you leave the ICP switch in the "AUTO" and the RIE in the “Manual” position.

-1. The chamber should be cleaned after every etch over 5 minutes long.
+1. The chamber should be cleaned after every etch.

 2. Load a bare silicon wafer into the chamber.
 This must be done to avoid damage to the wafer lift pins in the chamber.

 3. Load the "CLEAN-new" recipe from the disk and run the program in manual mode.
 You will have to tune the RIE manually.